Refugees are people who are forced to flee their country due to war or persecution. They want to return home, but they can’t.

 A refugee’s fleeing is sudden and unplanned.
 They often leave behind family, friends, homes, belongings, jobs, and everything that is familiar in order to save their lives.

 Most refugees flee to a neighboring country, where they end up in refugee camps or urban areas where they may be unwelcome and experience continued hardship and suffering.
+There are currently 37.6 million refugees worldwide.

 Less than 1 percent of all refugees are resettled to a new country per year.
 Refugees invited by the U.S. government to resettle in America are the most thoroughly vetted individuals allowed in our country.
 Once approved to resettle in the U.S., refugees pay for their own flight through a revolving loan fund and enter the U.S. as legal residents.